-So, dear open-minded progressive, in part 7 we established who runs the world: you do.
+So, dear open-minded progressive, in Chapter 7 we established who runs the world: you do.
 Or rather, people who agree with you do.
 Or hopefully, people you used to agree with do.

 I can hope, right?
-Today, we’ll do a little more than hope.
+In this chapter, we’ll do a little more than hope.
 We’ll also look at change.

 But first, let’s nail down our terms.
 The great power center of 2008 is the Cathedral.
 The Cathedral has two parts: the accredited universities and the established press.
 The universities formulate public policy.
 The press guides public opinion.
 In other words, the universities make decisions, for which the press manufactures consent.
 It’s as simple as a punch in the mouth.